Geoff Swaim: 2018 season

-Swaim entered the season as the Cowboys starting tight end after the sudden retirements of Jason Witten and Hanna.
+Swaim entered the season as the Cowboys starting tight end after the sudden retirements of Jason Witten and James Hanna.

-During a Week 3 24–13 road loss to the Seattle Seahawks, Swaim had a career-high five receptions for a then career-high 47 yards.
+During Week 3 against the Seattle Seahawks, Swaim had a career-high five receptions for a then career-high 47 yards in the 24–13 road loss.
 In the next game against the Detroit Lions, he scored his first NFL touchdown on a one-yard reception from Dak Prescott and finished the narrow 26–24 victory with five receptions for 39 yards and the aforementioned touchdown.
-The following week against the Houston Texans, Swaim recorded three receptions for a career-high 55 yards in the 19–16 overtime road loss.
+The following week against the Houston Texans, Swaim recorded three receptions for a career-high 55 yards during the 19–16 overtime road loss.

 During a Week 11 22–19 road loss to the Falcons, Swaim had four receptions for 24 yards before suffering a broken bone in his wrist.
 Swaim missed the next four games before being placed on injured reserve on December 22.

 Swaim was used mostly for his blocking, finishing the 2018 season with a then career-high 26 receptions for 242 yards and a touchdown in nine games and starts.
 Swaim was a solid blocking tight end during his time with the Cowboys, but his development was limited by injuries.

 Jacksonville Jaguars

 On March 15, 2019, Swaim was signed by the Jacksonville Jaguars.
 He began the season as the backup behind James O'Shaughnessy.
 On October 22, Swaim was placed on injured reserve with an ankle injury and a concussion.
-He appeared in just six games with two starts (when the team opened in a two tight ends formation), posting 13 receptions for 65 yards.
+He appeared in just six games with two starts (when the team opened in a two tight ends formation), recording 13 receptions for 65 yards.

 On March 17, 2020, Swaim was released by the Jaguars.

 Tennessee Titans

 2020 season

 On August 19, 2020, Swaim was signed by the Tennessee Titans to compete for the blocking tight end role with MyCole Pruitt.
 Swaim was declared inactive for the first three games of the season.
-The Titans experienced a serious COVID-19 outbreak in Week 4, which opened the door for Swaim to start in Week 6 against the Buffalo Bills.
+The Titans experienced a serious COVID-19 outbreak in Week 4, which opened the door for Swaim to start against the Buffalo Bills two weeks later.
 During a Week 13 31–10 road victory over the Jaguars, Swaim recorded three receptions for 34 yards and a touchdown.
 His second NFL touchdown came on a five-yard reception from Ryan Tannehill.

 Swaim finished the 2020 season with nine receptions for 83 yards and a touchdown in 10 games with eight starts and ended up playing the second-most snaps among the tight ends.